riptidewave93/UNVR-NAS/README.md

 * Installation is Hard
     * Need to simplify the install process, this should be much easier once I can get latest GPL kernel source (no more uboot env stuff)
 * Touchscreen
-    * disks do not populate atm, cuz no grpc service mocking/replacing ustated
+    * Disks do not populate ATM, because there is no grpc service mocking/replacing ustated, which ulcmd uses to get disk info.
 * OpenMediaVault
     * BTRFS does not work, period
         * No kernel module in UBNT kernel, need new kernel source and we can make so many things better...
-* Fans
-    * No service monitoring temps to adjust fan speed, so fans just stay at low spin from u-boot.
-Fans are on an i2c adt7475 controller
+        * Might try to build an out-of-tree module for this, more research needed
 * Reset Button
     * Does literally nothing ATM, not sure if it's worth having it do something or not

 ## Disclaimer

 Note that since prebuild Ubiquiti software is required for this tool to work, this repo will never have prebuilt images available.
-This is to prevent redistribution of Ubiquiti's IP, so please do not ask!
+This is to prevent redistribution of Ubiquiti's IP, so please DO NOT ASK!
 Also, by using this repo you accept all risk associated with it including but not limited to voiding your warranty and releasing all parties from any liability associated with your device and this software.